astroandes/tololo-lya-fit/paper/referee.md

 luminosities of dwarf ellipticals than UCDs'.
 The velocity dispersions observed in DE match the results of our multiphase model.
-Furthermore, the dynamical modelling that has been already performed on DE's allows us to put improve our constrains on the dark matter halo mass required to match the kinematics, discarding the need for a supermassive black hole.
+Furthermore, the dynamical modeling that has been already performed on DE's allows us to put improve our constrains on the dark matter halo mass required to match the kinematics, discarding the need for a supermassive black hole.